d99kris/heapusage/README.md

 |-----------|---------|
 | [![Linux](https://github.com/d99kris/heapusage/workflows/Linux/badge.svg)](https://github.com/d99kris/heapusage/actions?query=workflow%3ALinux) | [![macOS](https://github.com/d99kris/heapusage/workflows/macOS/badge.svg)](https://github.com/d99kris/heapusage/actions?query=workflow%3AmacOS) |

-Heapusage is a light-weight tool for finding memory leaks in Linux and macOS applications.
-It provides a small but important subset of Valgrind's memcheck functionality, and can be a useful alternative to it for debugging memory leaks in certain scenarios such as:
+Heapusage is a light-weight tool for finding heap memory errors in Linux and macOS applications.
+It provides a small subset of Valgrind's memcheck functionality, and can be a useful alternative to it for debugging memory leaks in certain scenarios such as:
 - Large complex applications which cannot be run at Valgrind slowdown speed